What is Content? It’s not Your Sales Copy

 Or like in real life they want their customers to pay first to get the content.

 Did they just publish the table of contents of their papers?
 No. They published the whole paper.

 Later when the salesmen appeared on the Internet they did not study the medium but just used it as packaging.

 You have to adapt to the medium, the medium doesn’t adapt to you.
-Thus you have to understand that content is not packaging.

-The value of content by itself
+The Value of Content by Itself

 On the Web you have to display open packaging so that people can look at it and share it.